Exercise Is More Than Working Out

 Exercise in the morning before the rest of the house wakes up.
 You’ll have more energy for the rest of the day.
 And you might not need that cup—or three—of coffee.

-Rent exercise and yoga DVDs from the library and pop them in when you have 20 to 30 minutes.
+Check out my Stand Up for Your Self-Care YouTube Channel, and rent exercise and yoga DVDs from the library.
+Pop them in when you have 20 to 30 minutes.

 Go on a family walk or walk with a friend outdoors.
-You’ll get the added benefit of connecting with others and with nature.
+You’ll get the added benefits of connecting with others and with nature.

 Alternate between standing and sitting throughout the day.
 For example, take a call while walking or stretching.